logeshpalani98/logesh/README.md

 # Logesh Palani
-Site is inprogress, not yet completed, feel free to give PR and create issues.
+Site is in-progress, not yet completed, feel free to give PR and create issues.

 Always welcome to code.